Wag-Media/wagmedia-com-bot/test.md

 - ✅ payment emojis by superusers🦹 will update the total amount of payments a post received and save it to the db
+- ⭕️ reacting with the universal publish emoji will publish a (valid) post even if it has no payments

 ### Post Threads

-- 🍋 the bot monitors payment reactions to valid posts in the corresponding thread and inserts a payment to the db
+- ✅ the bot monitors payment reactions to valid posts in the corresponding thread and inserts a payment to the db
-- the parent post gets updated in the db to include thread payments
+- ✅ the parent post gets updated in the db to include thread payments
-- 🍋⭕️ superusers🦹 cannot add payment emojis from two different sets or units
+- ✅ superusers🦹 cannot add payment emojis from two different sets or units
+- ✅ if the parent of the thread is not valid still monitor the payments

 ### Odd Jobs

-- 🍋⭕️ regular users🤷‍♂️ cannot add any emojis to odd jobs
+- ✅ regular users🤷‍♂️ cannot add any WM emojis to odd jobs
-- 🍋⭕️ super user cannot add emojis to incomplete oddjobs
+- ✅ super user cannot add emojis to incomplete oddjobs
-- 🍋⭕️ only the 🦹superuser (manager) that is added as manager can add payment emojis to oddjobs
+- ✅ only the 🦹superuser (manager) that is added as manager can add payment emojis to oddjobs
-- 🍋⭕️ superusers🦹 who are not the manager will get a message when trying to add emojis, emoji removed
+- ✅ superusers🦹 who are not the manager will get a message when trying to add emojis, emoji removed
-- 🍋⭕️ manager will get a message when trying to add emojis to incomplete oddjobs, emoji removed
+- ✅ manager will get a message when trying to add emojis to incomplete oddjobs, emoji removed
-- 🍋⭕️ manager cannot add payment emojis from two different sets or units
+- ✅ manager cannot add payment emojis from two different sets or units
-- 🍋⭕️ manager will get a message when trying to add from two set of payment emojis (neither different unit nor different funding source)
+- ✅ manager will get a message when trying to add from two set of payment emojis (neither different unit nor different funding source)
-- 🍋 complete odd-jobs with payment emojis from manager will be added to the db with a payment
+- ✅ complete odd-jobs will be added to the db
-- 🍋 payment emojis by superusers🦹 will update the total amount of payments an odd job received and save it to the db
+- ✅ payment emojis by manager will update the total amount of payments an odd job received and save it to the db

 ## Remove Reactions

 ### Posts

-- 🍋⭕️ if a regular user🤷‍♂️ removes a reaction it should also be removed from the db and website
+- ✅ if a regular user🤷‍♂️ removes a reaction it should also be removed from the db and website
-- 🍋⭕️ if a superuser🦹 removes a reaction it should also be removed from the db and website
+- ✅ if a superuser🦹 removes a reaction it should also be removed from the db and website
-- 🍋⭕️ if a superuser🦹 removes a category reaction also remove it from the db and website
+- ✅ if a superuser🦹 removes a category reaction also remove it from the db and website
-- 🍋⭕️ if a superuser🦹 removes **the last** category from a post that is published, unpublish the post
+- ✅⭕️ if a superuser🦹 removes **the last** category from a post that is published, warn the user and keep the category in the db.
+When a new category is added, it should override the one from the db.
-- 🍋⭕️ if a superuser🦹 removes **the last** category from a post that is published, inform the user
+- ✅ if a superuser🦹 removes **the last** category from a post that is published, inform the user
-- 🍋 if a superuser🦹 removes a payment reaction recalculate the total payment amount of the post and store to the db
+- ✅ if a superuser🦹 removes a payment reaction recalculate the total payment amount of the post and store to the db
-- 🍋⭕️ if a superuser🦹 removes **the last** payment reaction from a post, also unpublish the post
+- ✅ if a superuser🦹 removes **the last** payment reaction from a post, also unpublish the post
-- a superuser🦹 cannot remove category emojis from published posts

 ### Odd Jobs

-- same as in posts for payments
+- ✅ same as in posts for payments

 ### Threads

-- same as in posts
+- ✅ same as in posts
+- ✅⭕️ if a post is not published or not rewarded, it should still be possible to reward threads

 ## Old Messages

-- if a message was created before bot joined, bot goes online, then message is reacted to, the message and the reactions are inserted correctly to the db
+- ✅ if a post was created before bot joined, bot goes online, then message is reacted to, the message and the reactions are inserted correctly to the db
+- ⭕️if a oddjob was created before bot joined, bot goes online, then message is reacted to, the message and the reactions are inserted correctly to the db
+- ✅ if a post was created when bot was online, bot goes offline misses some reactions, bot goes online, then message is reacted to, the message and the reactions are inserted correctly to the db
-- if a message was created when bot was online, bot goes offline misses 2 reactions, bot goes online, then message isreacted to, the message and the reactions are inserted correctly to the db
+- ⭕️if a oddjob was created when bot was online, bot goes offline misses some reactions, bot goes online, then message isreacted to, the message and the reactions are inserted correctly to the db
-- 🍋 if a discrepancy is detected between a discord post/thread/oddjob and any reaction is **added** the bot parses all reactions again creating a valid db state that is in sync with discord
+- ✅ if a discrepancy is detected between a discord post/thread/oddjob and any reaction is **added** the bot parses all reactions again creating a valid db state that is in sync with discord
-- 🍋 if a discrepancy is detected between a discord post/thread/oddjob and any reaction is **removed** the bot parses all reactions again creating a valid db state that is in sync with discord
 - ✅ if a regular user adds invalid emojis while the bot is offline and bot comes online, then any reaction triggers a revalidation and produces a valid db state

+## Universal Publish Emoji (UPE)

+- 🚥 superusers🦹 can add universal payment emojis (UPE) to posts
+- 🚥 adding UPE emojis publishes a post
+- 🚥 UPE can only be added if there are no other payment emojis
+- 🚥 after UPE is added to a post, no other payment emojis can be added

+- 🚥 when UPE is removed the post is unpublished
+- 🚥 all functionality is like it was never there (payment emojis can be added)

 ## Integration Tests